JeffCo Sheriff's Office: Chatfield Senior High School Investigation Is Over 'Allegations Of Sexual Misconduct'

 Cameron Bell, a spokesperson for the school district, said the district was unaware of Aukland’s alcohol-related offenses when he was hired in 2006.
 She told CBS4 those offenses should have disqualified Aukland from going to work for the school district.

 “When we hire someone into a teacher/educator position, the background check has been completed by CDE (Colorado Department of Education) at the licensing phase,” Bell said.
-“Therefore, they have already been cleared by CDE’s process.”MORE NEWS: Denver International Airport Expects Big Crowds Over Labor Day Weekend
+“Therefore, they have already been cleared by CDE’s process.”MORE NEWS: 'I Wish They Had Been Better Humans': Elijah McClain's Mother Reacts To Grand Jury Indictments Against Aurora Police Officers

 Aukland is due in court Oct.
 29 on the misdemeanor charge.